-A maximum of four (4) Boys tennis coaches shall be allowed on the state final roster.
-Only coaches whose names appear on the on-line List of Participants will be allowed to coach unless written notification from the school's principal verifies the eligibility of a coach.
+A maximum of four (4) girls' tennis coaches shall be allowed on the State Final roster with a maximum of four (4) coaches passes distributed at the State Final tournament.
+Only coaches whose names appear on the online List of Participants will be allowed to coach unless written notification from the school's Principal verifies the eligibility of a coach.
 Schools may only submit the names of those coaches who are in compliance with IHSA by law 2.070.